Mastering Roman Numerals: Counting, Reading, and Converting Mathematics Primary 4 First Term Lesson Notes Week 5

 Topic: Roman Numerals

-3. Convert Arabic (standard) numbers to Roman numerals.
+• Convert Arabic numbers to Roman numerals and vice versa.

 Embedded Core Skills: